fabiandowski7/terraform-nutanix-import-example/README.md

 Based on this information we will model our virtual machine using Terraform resources.

 ## Model the virtual machine
 The next step is to model the virtual machine in code.
-The code repository contain example Terraform code.
+The code repository contains example Terraform code.
 It contains following files:
 - `provider.tf`: Initialize the provider and set required provider version
 - `datasources.tf`: Perform lookups for required linked entities (image, cluster, subnet)
 - `variables.tf`: Variable declarations (optional and mandatory)